tomverbeure/SpinalTimer/README.md

 This repository is derived from the [SpinalTemplateSbt](https://github.com/SpinalHDL/SpinalTemplateSbt).

-It contains a simply timer.
+It contains a simple Apb bus connected timer.

 The code can be found in the `src/main/scala/mylib` directory.